 UC Advantages and Special Opportunities

 The UC Clermont campus is on 92 wooded acres located in Batavia, Ohio, in the heart of Clermont County.
 We are relatively small and our faculty to student ratio is low.
-You will find small sizes and personal interactions with your instructors create the ideal learning environment.
+You will find small class sizes and personal interactions with your instructors create the ideal learning environment.
 Parking is convenient and at no additional charge.
 Plus, our tuition is the lowest of the UC colleges.

 Our forensics program meets the hiring and promotion standards for a growing number of law enforcement agencies in the eastern Cincinnati area.
 Our technical advisory committee, consisting of leaders in the local law enforcement community, helps ensure that our curriculum meets your career needs.